-Understanding U.S. in-store music laws is important for every business owner.
+Understanding U.S. in-store music performance laws is important for every business owner.
 The sounds you play within your facility could entice your customers to linger, spend more, and talk about their experience with friends and family.
 However, if you play those songs without permission from the copyright holder, you could be subject to lawsuits and large fines.

 Music and Copyright Law